anas-mshaikh/callus_admissions_research/README.md

 * `correction_log.csv`
 * `source_discovery.json`

-These artifacts are designed to support the assignment requirement to identify cases where AI output was incomplete, ambiguous, or potentially incorrect, then correct those cases using official university sources.
+These artifacts are designed to support the assignment requirement to identify cases where AI output was incomplete, ambiguous, or potentially incorrect, then correct those cases using official university sources.---

----

-## Source-of-Truth Policy

-A core design decision in this project is that  **official university pages are the source of truth** .

-Accepted final evidence:

-* official program pages
-* official admissions pages
-* official English requirements pages
-* official fee pages

-Not accepted as final evidence:

-* blogs
-* ranking websites
-* third-party admissions summaries
-* unofficial aggregators

-This matters because a strong research workflow should not merely generate plausible answers.
-It should produce  **traceable answers backed by primary sources** .

----

 ## Workflow Design